 - A tendering process to engage a prefered training supplier to deliver the Post Production Technical Operator apprenticeship

-Where applicable, these training initiatives are made available for freelancers and company employees.
+Where applicable, these training initiatives are made available for company employees.
 Employers are expected to match fund the HETV contribution, but freelancers receive full funding.
 Applicants for the funds must be working in HETV or have strong and realistic aspirations of doing so.

 These courses are popular so check for avaialbilty on our website and the ScreenSkills site.
 We notify our members of training opportunities via our regular email newsletters.